Import/Export Price Indexes

 U.S. Import and Export Price Indexes contain data on changes in the prices of nonmilitary goods and services traded between the United States and the world.
 The U.S. Bureau of Labor Statistics produces these indexes, which are Principal Federal Economic Indicators.

-- Increasing prices for nonferrous metal production led to the rise of import prices for primary metal manufacturing over the second half of 2020 into the first half of 2021.
+- Increasing prices for alumina and aluminum production led to the recovery of import prices for primary metal manufacturing in 2024.

 Q: What are the top six exporting states and territories for metal manufacturing?
 (See chart 2)

-- New Jersey and Utah ranked second and third with $10.4 billion and $8.6 billion in trade dollar value, respectively.
-The two states accounted for 13.5 and 11.2 percent of total U.S. primary metal manufacturing exports, respectively.
+- Utah and Texas ranked second and third with $8.1 billion and $5.9 billion in trade dollar value, respectively.
+The two states accounted for 10.7 percent and 7.8 percent of total U.S. primary metal manufacturing exports, respectively.

 Q: How are import and export price indexes useful to you?